-What we’ve learned throughout this process is that child labour is extremely difficult to measure and that there are fundamental limitations to international child labour definitions.
+Child labour is extremely difficult to measure and there are fundamental limitations to international child labour definitions.
 These limitations imply that child labour estimates in different contexts are really not comparable.
 Small definitional and contextual differences can lead to large swings in child labour estimates.

 Before we deal with some of these limitations and present some ideas on how to improve the way child labour is measured, here is a brief summary of how child labour is defined internationally.